 This factor addresses the extent to which the organization has the staff experience and organizational capacity necessary to successfully complete the proposed project for the duration of the grant performance period, including actively maintaining staff/consultants and/or contractors throughout this period.
-Applicants without the requisite experience may consider applying for a Fair Housing Organizations Initiative grant (FHOI) to improve capacity and gain the experience necessary to apply for future funds.
-Please see FHIP's FHOI NOFO.
-Under this rating factor, HUD will consider the extent to which the applicant clearly addresses:
+HUD will consider the extent to which the applicant clearly addresses:

-(1) Description and expertise of staff (Up to 20 points).
-The applicant narrative must describe staff expertise to show that the applicant organization will have sufficient and qualified staff available to complete the proposed activities.
-The applicant must: describe the organization staffing plan including a proposal to add staff (employees) or contractors or consultants, if applicable.
-To receive full points, the staffing plan must:
+1) Description and expertise of staff (Up to 20 points)

+The applicant narrative must describe staff expertise showing that the applicant organization will have sufficient and qualified staff available to complete the proposed activities.
+The applicant must:

+Describe the organization staffing plan including a proposal to add staff (employees) or contractors or consultants, if applicable.
+To receive full points under this factor, the plan must:

-a.
-Demonstrate that there is sufficient current applicant organization staff (more than two key staff) with fair housing related experience at the time of the application due date and describe the organization's proposal to add staff and/or contractors or consultants to complete the proposed project.
-The application description must demonstrate that the applicant organization is independent and capable of implementing the proposed project without relying on other applicants or other grantee(s), including sharing of key staff.
-Applicants may not use the performance (e.g. performance review rating or successfully completed activities) of another organization to meet the requirements of this Rating Factor.
-If the applicant or applicant staff perform activities in any capacity on other FHIP grants, the applicant must list the name of the organization sharing activities, and the role and time staff devotes to all FHIP related activities that the organization/staff is undertaking, including as a grantee, sub-grantee, affiliate, contractor, consultant, or in any other capacity.
-This information may be provided in a chart or list and will not be included within the 10-page limit.
+1. Demonstrate that the applicant organization has more than one current staff with fair housing related experience at the time that the application is submitted; and describe the organization's proposal to add staff and/or contractors and consultants to complete the proposed project.
+The application description must demonstrate that the applicant organization is independent and capable of implementing the proposed project without relying on other applications, or other grantee(s), including sharing of key staff.
+Applicants may not use the performance (e.g., performance review rating or successfully completed activities) of another organization to meet the requirements of this Rating Factor.
+The applicant must have current key staff on hand to receive points under this factor.
+In addition, if the applicant organization or applicant staff is sharing activities with other FHIP funded organizations, the applicant must list the name of the organization sharing activities, and the role and time staff devotes to all FHIP related activities that the organization/staff is undertaking, including as a grantee, sub-grantee, contractor, consultant, or any other capacity.
+This information may be provided in a chart and will not be included within the 10-page limit.
 (Up to 6 points).

-Failure to provide information that demonstrates that the applicant organization has sufficient current staff to complete the proposed project will result in the applicant receiving 0 points under Factor 1, Section a. above.
+Failure to provide information that demonstrates that the applicant organization has current sufficient staff to complete the proposed project will result in the applicant receiving 0 points under Factor 1.

-b.
-The staffing plan should identify each staff assigned to the proposed project by name and position, and the percentage of estimated time that each will devote to the proposed project.
-This description must also identify the project's proposed Project Manager, by name and title, and percentage of time that the individual will devote to the proposed project.
-The Project Manager must be currently on staff and devote at least 50 percent of their time to the proposed project.
+2. The staffing plan should identity each staff assigned to the proposed project by name and position, and the percentage of estimated time that each will devote to the proposed project.
+This description must also identify a current proposed Project Manager, by name and title, and percentage of time that the individual will devote to the proposed project.
+The Project Manager must be currently on staff and devote at least 30 percent of time to the proposed project.
 Points will be deducted if less time is identified.
-Further, the plan must describe how the applicant will evaluate and provide oversight for each contractor, if applicable.
+The plan must also describe how the applicant will evaluate and provide oversight for each contractor, if applicable.

-If applicable, the applicant must further identify FY2019, FY2020 and FY2021 FHIP grant awards, and identify each staff person assigned to the projects, including staff name, position and percentage of time devoted to those project(s).
+If applicable, the applicant must further identify FY 2019, FY 2020, and FY 2021 FHIP grant awards, and identify each staff person assigned to the projects, including staff name, position and percentage of time devoted to those project(s).
 Staff time and effort under each Initiative/Component must represent time and effort over the entire grant period.
 Applicants who are applying for, or currently have multiple open FHIP grants must describe how the applicant will manage, operate, and maintain activities, performance requirements and timetables for these multiple grants.
-Failure to provide this information will result in the applicant receiving reduced points under this sub-factor.
-The applicant's list or chart does not count towards the 10-page limit for Factor 1.
+The applicant's list or chart does not count towards the 10page limit for Factor 1.
 Applicants will not be deducted points for not identifying these grant awards and sub-grantee projects if this section is not applicable.

 (Up to 6 points)